MicrosoftDocs/azure-docs/articles/sql-database/sql-database-automated-backups.md

 ## Automated backup costs

-Microsoft Azure SQL Database provides up to 200% of your maximum provisioned database storage of backup storage at no additional cost.
+Microsoft Azure SQL Database provides up to 200% of your maximum provisioned database storage as backup storage at no additional cost.
 For example, if you have a Standard DB instance with a provisioned DB size of 250 GB, you have 500 GB of backup storage at no additional charge.
 If your database exceeds the provided backup storage, you can choose to reduce the retention period by contacting Azure Support.
 Another option is to pay for extra backup storage that is billed at the standard Read-Access Geographically Redundant Storage (RA-GRS) rate.

 ## Automated backup schedule

 All Basic, Standard, and Premium databases are protected by automatic backups.
 Full database backups are taken every week, differential database backups are taken hourly, and transaction log backups are taken every five minutes.
 The first full backup is scheduled immediately after a database is created.
 It usually completes within 30 minutes, but it can take longer when the database is of a significant size.
 For example, the initial backup can take longer on a restored database or a database copy.
 After the first full backup, all further backups are scheduled automatically and managed silently in the background.
-Exact timing of full and [differential](https://msdn.microsoft.com/library/ms175526.aspx) database backups  is determined by the system to balance overall load.
+The exact timing of full and [differential](https://msdn.microsoft.com/library/ms175526.aspx) database backups is determined as it balances the overall system workload.

 ## Automated backup retention period

-An automated backup is retained for 7 days for Basic, 35 days for Standard, and 35 days for Premium.
+Each SQL Database backup is retained for 7 days for Basic, 35 days for Standard, and 35 days for Premium.
 For more information on features available with each service tier, see [Service-tiers](sql-database-service-tiers.md).

 ### What happens to my restore point retention period when I downgrade/upgrade by service tier?